-1.1.3 Access Point for Accessibility Spaces: The road space adjacent to all curb cuts built for wheel chair access from the street to the sidewalk and the space adjacent to each mobility-impaired parking space identified by white diagonal lines.
+1.1.3 Access Point for Accessibility Spaces: The road space adjacent to all curb cuts built for wheelchair access from the street to the sidewalk and the space adjacent to each mobility-impaired parking space identified by white diagonal lines.

 1.1.5 Bicycle: A device propelled by human power upon which any person may ride, and supported by either two tandems or three wheels, one of which is 16 inches or more in diameter.
-For the purpose of this Ordinance, a bicycle will be deemed a vehicle.
+For the purpose of this Ordinance, a bicycle shall be deemed a vehicle.

 1.1.6 Bicycle Path: A paved strip or path that is designated for use by bicycles.
 May be adjacent to a roadway, or a separate route to a roadway, and may also include strips to delineate bicycle lanes from pedestrian lanes.

-1.1.7 Campus: All property located in and around Raleigh, North Carolina, which is owned or leased by the State of North Carolina and under the supervision of the Board of Trustees of North Carolina State University.
+1.1.8 Campus: All property located in and around Raleigh, North Carolina, which is owned or leased by the State of North Carolina and under the supervision of the Board of Trustees of North Carolina State University.

 1.1.9 Carpool: An organized group of two or more commuting members of campus who regularly ride together in one car and share the use of a carpool permit issued by Transportation.

 1.1.10 Chronic Offender: An individual who exhibits an observable pattern of recurring parking violations without demonstrating a recognizable intent to self-correct the violating behavior.

 1.1.11 Concurrent Parking: When multiple vehicles, registered to one account (permit), are found parked on campus at the same time.

 1.1.12 Corporate Partner: Any non-University entity, or employee of such, leasing land or space from the University, which is located on one of the University’s campuses or properties.